cts-rnd/public/README.md

 # Welcome to the Public Repository of CTS Co., Ltd.

 ## About Us
-Welcome to the official public repository of CTS Co., Ltd. We are a dedicated team working on innovative projects in the field of [Your Field/Industry].
+Welcome to the official public repository of CTS Co., Ltd. We are a dedicated team working on innovative projects in the field of Dry or Robot Cleaner.
 This repository is designed to share some of our work with the community and foster collaboration.

 ## Projects
 In this repository, you'll find: